 If there is one thing that we have learned about emergency situations and mother nature over the past three or four years, it's to expect the unexpected.
 Although the RDEK has three Emergency Programs that can activate during emergencies, individuals and families can do so much in advance to be prepared.
 Simple things like having an emergency kit on hand, understanding the difference between an evacuation alert and an evacuation order, had having -- and testing - a family emergency plan can make the difference when emergencies happen.

 This page contains a number of links we hope will be helpful.
-From the high level basics of hazard awareness, to the nitty gritty of how to sandbag, there is a wealth of information at your finger tips.
+From the high-level basics of hazard awareness, to the nitty gritty of how to sandbag, there is a wealth of information at your finger tips.

 Is Your Family Prepared to be Self Sufficient for at least 72 Hours in Case of an Emergency?